-For Cummins Contact 1-800-DIESELS or your local Cummins distributor.
-Reference AEB 21.102.
+For Cummins, contact 1-800-DIESELS or your local Cummins distributor.

-It is possible to relocate the DEF tank; however the relocation requirements need to be followed.
+It is possible to relocate the DEF tank; however, the relocation requirements in section 9 of this manual need to be followed.
 Any variances from the relocation requirements may cause the emissions control components/systems to operate improperly potentially resulting in engine de-rate.